Halted Hibernation: 1968 Pontiac Firebird Sprint OHC6 Convertible – Sold?

 It’s no secret Pontiac made some very powerful V8s over the years.
 Less remembered is the division’s overhead cam, inline-six engine used to power entry-level Tempests and Firebirds in the late sixties.
 Incorporating such innovations as a large aluminum valve cover, a fiberglass-reinforced timing belt, and an external jackshaft driving both the oil pump and distributor, many considered this engine advanced by Detroit engineering standards at the time.
 The Pontiac OHC 6 followed the Jeep Tornado inline-six as the second post-World War II domestic-developed and mass-produced overhead cam automobile engine.

 Unfortunately, most cars factory-equipped with these engines had them swapped out with more powerful V8s.
-Luckily this driver quality, red-over-black 1968 Pontiac Firebird convertible originally featured in November 2020 and now relisted here on Craigslist in Chambersburg, Pennsylvania bucks that trend by still having its numbers-matching 250 cubic inch inline-six mated to a floor-shifted three-speed.
+Luckily this driver quality, red-over-black 1968 Pontiac Firebird convertible originally featured in November 2020 and relisted in April 2021 in Chambersburg, Pennsylvania bucks that trend by still having its numbers-matching 250 cubic inch inline-six mated to a floor-shifted three-speed.
 There is no indication, however, this car is an even more desirable Sprint edition that offered slightly more power.
-Currently asking $20,500, the Collector Car Market Review Online Tool places the asking price between this guide’s current #3 “Good” estimate of $16,800 and it’s #2 “Very Good” appraisal of $25,000.
+Currently asking $20,500, the Collector Car Market Review Online Tool places the asking price between this guide’s current #3 “Good” estimate of $16,800 and its #2 “Very Good” appraisal of $25,000.

 Here’s the seller’s brief description:

 “1968 Firebird convertible sprint build code matches the car except for color.
 Overhead cam straight 6 with 3 speed manual transmission car had a restoration about 18 years ago been garaged ever since .”